arduino/docs-content/content/hardware/02.hero/shields/spe-shield/datasheet/datasheet.md

 When using the UNO SPE Shield screw terminals to wire the 10BASE‑T1S network you must meet the following recommendations:

-- The cable used must be a twisted pair.
-- The maximum length of the multidrop mixing segment of the bus must be ≤ 25 m.
+- The cable used must be a twisted pair and the maximum length of the bus must be ≤ 25 m.
-- The multidrop mode can support up to 8 nodes on one mixing segment.
+- The multidrop mode can support up to eight nodes on one mixing segment.
 - On a multidrop configuration, the stub distance must be ≤ 5 cm.

 ![Wiring configuration to meet the SPE standard](assets/wiring.png)

 - Short the termination jumpers on the first and last nodes of the SPE bus.
+This ensures proper impedance matching and avoids signal reflextions maintaining the data integrity.
+Intermediate nodes should leave the jumper unconnected.

 ![Termination usage on SPE networks with the UNO SPE Shield](assets/jumpers.png)